About This Course

 Additional Teaching Mode Information

-The part-time programme will be taught on Monday and Thursday evenings from 6.15pm to 9.30pm, for 18 months over 2 years.
+This part-time MSc programme will be taught on most Monday and Thursday evenings from 6.15 pm to 9.15 pm for 18 months followed by a self-directed and supervised research activity over two years.

 Further details on the modules listed above can be found in our Book of Modules.
 Any modules listed above are indicative of the current set of modules for this course but are subject to change from year to year.